kristopherjohnson/KJGridLayout/README.markdown

-# KJGridLayout
+# KJGridLayout and KJGridLayoutView

-KJGridLayout is a simple grid layout manager for views in an iOS application.
+`KJGridLayout` is a simple grid layout manager for views in an iOS application.

 It can be used in a UIViewController subclass to arrange views, or can be used in the implementation of `-[UIView layoutSubviews]` in a UIView subclass.

+`KJGridLayoutView` is a UIView subclass which uses a `KJGridLayout` in its `-layoutSubviews` implementation.
+It allows one to add a subview at a particular grid position, and the grid's layout will automatically be updated whenever the view is resized or when a new subview is added.

+## Contents

+The Xcode project contains the following targets:

+- **KJGridLayout** - a static library containing the `KJGridLayout` and `KJGridLayoutView` classes.
+You can copy this library into your own projects, or just copy the `.h` and `.m` files into your project.
+- **KJGridLayoutTests** - unit tests for the `KJGridLayout` library.
+To run the tests, select the *KJGridLayout* scheme in Xcode and run the *Product > Test* command
+- **KJGridLayoutDemo** - a simple app that demonstrates usage of the `KJGridLayout` class
+- **KJGridLayoutViewDemo** - a simple app that demonstrates usage of the `KJGridLayoutView` class

-## Basic Usage
+## Basic Usage of KJGridLayout

-To use it in your application, copy [`KJGridLayout.h`](https://github.com/kristopherjohnson/KJGridLayout/blob/master/KJGridLayoutDemo/KJGridLayout.h) and [`KJGridLayout.m`](https://github.com/kristopherjohnson/KJGridLayout/blob/master/KJGridLayoutDemo/KJGridLayout.m) into your project.
+To use `KJGridLayout` in your application, copy [`KJGridLayout.h`](http://github.com/kristopherjohnson/KJGridLayout/blob/master/KJGridLayout/KJGridLayout.h) and [`KJGridLayout.m`](http://github.com/kristopherjohnson/KJGridLayout/blob/master/KJGridLayout/KJGridLayout.m) into your project (or copy the entire KJGridLayout library target).

 Create an instance of `KJGridLayout` by calling `[[KJGridLayout alloc] init]`.